Mariners continue to load up on high-school players in MLB draft

 - B/T: L/R

 A closer look: A left-handed hitting catcher, he played five seasons at Baylor due to the COVID shutdown and was a third-team All-American in 2021.
-He started 174 games over his college career, posting a career .327/.422/.489 slash line.
-He had more walks (105) than strikeouts (100) over his career.
-But he will need to improve on his defensive skills.
+He started 174 games in his college career, posting a career .327/.422/.489 slash line.
+He had more walks (105) than strikeouts (100), but will need to improve on his defensive skills.

-Bryan Woo, RHP, Cal Poly
+Bryan Woo, RHP, Cal Poly San Luis Obispo

 - Age: 22